-Rectangular Cork Table Mats - Pack of 4
+Rectangular Cork Table Place Mats - Pack of 4

 Add a touch of style and class to meals you serve with cork table mats.
-Suited to daily use, the placemats are durable and easy to clean.
+Suitable for daily use, the place mats are durable and easy to clean.
 Combine them with chinaware and other accessories to create a modern and relaxed table.

 Wipe clean with a damp cloth to remove any food particles or light stains